pypa/packaging.python.org/source/distributing.rst

-A "source distribution" is unbuilt (i.e, it's not a :term:`Built Distribution`), and requires a build step when installed by pip.
-Even if the distribution is pure python (i.e. contains no extensions), it still involves a build step to build out the installation metadata from ``setup.py``.
+A "source distribution" is unbuilt (i.e, it's not a :term:`Built Distribution`), and requires a build step when the :term:`package <distribution package>` is installed by pip.
+Even if the package is pure python (i.e. contains no extensions), it still involves a build step to build out the installation metadata from ``setup.py``.